GuillaumeSD/Freechess/README.md

 ## Mission

-It aims to have all the features from the best chess apps, while being free and open-source.
+It aims to offer all the features it can from the best chess apps, while being free and open-source.
 It is designed to be easy to use, fast, and reliable.

 ## Features

 - Load and analyze games from [lichess.org](https://lichess.org) and [chess.com](https://chess.com)
 - Analysis board with live engine evaluation, custom arrows, evaluation graph, ...
+- Moves classification (Brilliant, Great, Good, Mistake, Blunder, ...)
 - Chess960 support
 - Play against Stockfish at any elo
 - Store your games in your browser database